10 Reasons to Use Kratom As a Pre-Workout Supplement

 Kratom is an excellent alternative to pre-workout supplements.
 Not only can it give you the energy boost required for intensive training, but it can also help increase your motivation and maintain focus.

-Also, kratom won’t leave you feeling jittery or cause an energy crash, and it’s safe —as long as you use it responsibly.
+Also, kratom won’t leave you feeling jittery or cause an energy crash, and it’s safe if you use it responsibly.

 Still, quality kratom is crucial if you’re looking to reach your training goals.
-Get your kratom only from trusted sellers to ensure you’re getting 100% pure powder with no additives or artificial alkaloids.
+Get your kratom only from trusted sellers to ensure you get 100% pure powder with no additives or artificial alkaloids.

 - Harun, N., Hassan, Z., Navaratnam, V., Mansor, S. M., & Shoaib, M. (2015).
 Discriminative stimulus properties of mitragynine (kratom) in rats.
 Psychopharmacology, 232(13), 2227-2238.